Skip to content

 7. Check your balance with the jstz account balance -n dev command.

-The complete code of the function is in the file examples/show-tez/src/intex.ts.
+The complete code of the CLI application is in the file examples/show-tez/src/index.ts.
 Here are some details about how the CLI application works with the smart function:

 It imports the Jstz client library, client library types, and the signing library, which signs Jstz transactions: